input-output-hk/cardano-sl/docs/delegation_design_spec.md

 would likely increase the amount of undelegated, offline stake.
 The following certificates can be posted to the blockchain:

-Stakepool Registration Certificates
+ * Stake key registration certificate
+ * Stake key de-registration certificate
+ * Stake pool registration certificate
+ * Stake pool retirement certificate
+ * Heavyweight delegation certificate

+### Stake key registration certificates

+Users wishing to exercise their rights of participation in the PoS protocol can register a stake key by posting a _stake key registration certificate_ to the blockchain.

+Stake key registration certificate

+:   This certificate contains:

+    - the public staking key $vks$

+    The certificate must be signed by $sks$.

+Stake key de-registration certificate

+:   This certificate contains:

+    - the public staking key hash $\mathcal{H}(vks)$

+    The certificate must be signed by $sks$.

+Registering a stake key introduces a corresponding stake reward account.
+The account is deleted when the stake key is de-registered.
+See \ref{stake-reward-accounts} for details on reward accounts.

+Registering a stake key attracts a special fee that must be included into the transaction that posts the certificate.
+This fee is in fact a deposit that is refundable when the stake key is de-registered (i.e. a corresponding negative fee in the transaction that posts the re-registration certificate).
+The deposit is to account for the costs of tracking the stake key and maintaining the corresponding stake reward account.
+It is also to incentivise de-registering stake keys that are no longer required, so that the corresponding resources can be released.

+### Stake pool registration certificates

-:   A person planning to operate a stake pool can anounce this by
-    posting a _stakepool registration certificate_ to the blockchain.
+A person planning to operate a stake pool (including a private pool) can declare this by posting a _stakepool registration certificate_ to the blockchain.

+Stake pool Registration Certificate

-    The certificate must contain the following information:
+:   The certificate contains the following:

+    - the public key of the pool, $vks_\text{pool}$
-    - the public staking key, $vks_\text{delegate}$
+    - the public stake key hash of the pool owner/operator,
+      $\mathcal{H}(vks_\text{owner})$
-    - the parameters that specify the reward sharing function of the stake pool (cost and margin of the pool)[^incentives]
+    - the parameters that specify the reward sharing function of the stake pool (the cost and margin of the pool)[^incentives]
-    - the minimal amount of Ada that the stake pool operator promises to deposit to the stake pool
-    - an address to which the rewards for the stake pool operator will be sent[^stakepool-piggyback]
-    - optionally, a stake pool can include an address to which the rewards of the pool that exceed the costs and margin are sent.
+    - optionally, a stake pool registration can specify an alternative stake key reward account to pay all owner rewards into.
+This is specified as the stake key hash $\mathcal{H}(vks_\text{rewards})$.
-      If they do, the stake pool members will not get rewards for delegating, and their share will go to the specified address instead.
-This will allow stakeholders who do not want to get rewards (possibly for regulatory or tax reasons) to delegate to a stake pool that benefits a charity.
+      This allows stakeholders who do not want to get rewards (possibly for regulatory or tax reasons) to have their stake pool's rewards benefit some other party such as a charity.

+    The certificate must be signed by $sks_\text{owner}$.

     Additional, personal, information on the stake pool operator will be hosted separately from the blockchain, see \ref{stakepool-registration}.

 [^incentives]: This will be elaborated once this document is merged with the incentives design document.

-[^stakepool-piggyback]: A priori, the rewards for the stake pool could also be distributed amongst the addresses that use the stake pool's staking key.
-However, this would allow anybody to piggyback on the stake pool by using addresses that use the stake pool's staking key.

-Stakepool Retirement Certificate
+TODO: provide the section reference.

-:   If a stakepool can foresee that it will cease operations, it can
-    announce this intent by posting a _stakepool retirement certificate_.
-It contains
+If a stakepool can foresee that it will cease operations, it can announce this intent by posting a _stakepool retirement certificate_.

+Stake pool Retirement Certificate

+:   It contains

     - the public staking key $vks_\text{pool}$ of the pool
     - the epoch number, starting from which the stakepool will cease to operate

     It must be signed by the staking key $sks_\text{pool}$ of the pool.
+    TODO: Which key is this?
+Is this the public staking key $vks_\text{pool}$ or the original owner?
+What if we have multiple signers for the cert?

     After the retirement epoch, any stake that is delegated to this stake pool will be disregarded for the PoS protocol.
 It will not